SirBrian1234/PiWall/README.md

 # Under Dev

-# PiWall
+# PyWall
-The PiWall project is a Raspberry Pi based, secure and standalone low-level (Layer 2 OSI) network firewall with enchanced flexibility as its rules and policies may directly be defined in Python (3.4).
+Set your firewall the pythonic way!
+The PyWall project is a secure and standalone low-level (Layer 2 OSI) network firewall with enchanced flexibility as its rules and policies may directly be defined in Python (3.4).

 ## Learn - Project
-PiWall can:
+PyWall can:
 * Monitor your traffic on the fly
 * Firewall your traffic on the fly
 * Modify your traffic on the fly
 * Provide live information for all the above

+**PyWall was implemented and tested as PiWall!
+A Raspberry Pi model B based system running Raspbian Linux!**
-In order to learn more about PiWall, how PiWall works, how to build and set up your own device, please visit PiWall's project page from here:
+In order to learn more about the project's idea, the implemented project in its overall, how PiWall works, as well as how to build and set up your own device, please visit the PiWall project page from here:

 [..the project's page is currently under dev..]

+The PyWall project may be implemented in other Linux systems as long as the target system has installed three or more network interface cards and is able to install and run the following packages.
+On Debian based systems such as Raspbian you may setup your device as described below:

 ## Install Source Code
 In order to install the project's source code from your raspberry pi/raspbian run the following commands: